beegee-tokyo/WisBlock-Sensor-For-LoRaWAN/README.md

 YYYY.MM.dd.hh.mm.ss is the timestamp of the compilation.

 The generated **`.zip`** file can be used as well to update the device over BLE using either [WisBlock Toolbox](https://play.google.com/store/apps/details?id=tk.giesecke.wisblock_toolbox) ⤴️ or [Nordic nRF Toolbox](https://play.google.com/store/apps/details?id=no.nordicsemi.android.nrftoolbox) ⤴️ or [nRF Connect](https://play.google.com/store/apps/details?id=no.nordicsemi.android.mcp) ⤴️

+When using PlatformIO in addition a UF2 file for the RAK4631 is generated.
+You can force the RAK4631 into bootloader mode by double-pushing the reset button.
+A new USB drive will be installed.
+Pull the UF2 file into the new drive to flash the device.

 ----